-- 2. In the case of emergencies generated in conjunction with a scheduled School District vacation or holiday precludes the return of a staff member, application for Personal Leave may be made on return.
-If granted, this day will result in a deduction from the employee's salary at a rate equal to the current cost of a substitute. - 3.
-Personal Leave days will not be granted during the first two nor the last two days of any school semester, nor during any Pupil Instruction Related Day by teachers unless approved by the Board for compelling reasons. - 4.
+- 1. In the case of emergencies generated in conjunction with a scheduled School District vacation or holiday precludes the return of a staff member, application for Personal Leave may be made on return. - 2.
+Personal Leave days will not be granted during the first two nor the last two days of any school semester, nor during any Pupil Instruction Related Day by teachers unless approved by the Board for compelling reasons. - 3.
 Exceptions to this policy may be made during periods of emergency, such as when there is an inadequate supply of substitutes.
-The Board reserves the right to grant Personal Leave days upon petition for extraordinary or emergency reasons; the granting of Personal Leave in such instances will not constitute a precedent binding upon the District in its administration of Personal Leave policies. - 5.
-Personal/Discretionary Leave is granted in units of half (1/2) or full days.
-One-half (1/2) day is defined as use of any leave that is less than four (4) hours of the academic school day.
-A full day is defined as that of being more than four (4) hours of an academic school day. - 6.
-Personal Leave is not cumulative.
+The Board reserves the right to grant Personal Leave days upon petition for extraordinary or emergency reasons; the granting of Personal Leave in such instances will not constitute a precedent binding upon the District in its administration of Personal Leave policies. - 4.
+Personal Leave is granted in units of half (1/2) or full days.